The County Kildare Club was founded on February 18th 1881 by Colonel Thomas J. de Burgh, great grandfather of Club President Mr Hubie de Burgh.

 The name of the club was changed to Naas Lawn Tennis at the Annual General Meeting held on October 18th 1978.
 It was in 1906 that the lease to the club was signed (the current “Junior Club House” dates from the same year) and in 1971 the club became owners rather than tenants, following which a concerted effort ensued with both immediate and long term plans submitted and passed by the members.

 Courts were tackled, existing 6 grass courts upgraded plus the addition of 5 extra courts; initially Tarmac and finally Synthetic Grass.
 The 11 magnificent courts that we enjoy today are maintained to the ultimate with planned replacement on a phased basis.
+The addition of 3 new clay courts in late 2018 has shown the continued development of the club.

 Meanwhile the clubhouse dating from 1906 was refurbished in the nineteen eighties while plans for a new club house proceeded, finally coming to fruition with the opening of the present senior clubhouse in 1992.